Plotting

 • b2_segment_df (tfs.TfsDataFrame) -- A TfsDataFrame of the segment-by-segment coupling result for Beam 2 in the given segment.

-• b1_model (tfs.TfsDataFrame) -- A TfsDataFrame of the Beam 1 model used in the analysis, optional.
-If given, then the IP location in the segment will be highlighted by a vertical grey line.
+• b1_model (tfs.TfsDataFrame, optional) -- A TfsDataFrame of the Beam 1 model used in the analysis.
+If given then the IP location in the segment will be highlighted by a vertical grey line.

-• b2_model (tfs.TfsDataFrame) -- A TfsDataFrame of the Beam 2 model used in the analysis, optional.
-If given, then the IP location in the segment will be highlighted by a vertical grey line.
+• b2_model (tfs.TfsDataFrame, optional) -- A TfsDataFrame of the Beam 2 model used in the analysis.
+If given then the IP location in the segment will be highlighted by a vertical grey line.

 • rdt (str) -- The name of the coupling resonance driving term to plot, either F1001 or F1010.
 Case insensitive.